-Director, Africa Analysis, Economics and Country Risk, IHS MarkitMs.
-Natznet Tesfay is director of Research and Analysis for Economics and Country Risk at IHS Markit, focused on Africa.
+Executive Director, Africa Analysis, Economics and Country Risk, IHS MarkitMs.
+Natznet Tesfay is executive director of research and analysis on country risk at IHS Markit, focused on Africa.

 - Political risk